astropy/astropy-APEs/APE4.rst

 projects.
 In this case, as astropy_helpers is developed in its own repository, it can be included in Astropy's main repository as a submodule.

-This solution is intended primarily for Astropy developers:  When they clone the Astropy repository they will get astropy_helpers as a submodule.
+This solution is intended primarily for Astropy and affiliated package
+developers:  When they clone the Astropy repository they will get astropy_helpers as a submodule.
 When running Astropy's ``setup.py`` the path of the astropy_helpers Git submodule is added to ``sys.path`` so that the ``astropy_helpers`` package is importable.
-This copy of astropy_helpers would *not* be included in the official source distributions of Astropy as released on PyPI.
+This copy of ``astropy_helpers`` would *not* be included in the official source distributions of Astropy as released on PyPI.

 There is one complexity of using Git submodules in this manner:  When one clones a Git repository containing submodules, by default the submodules are not initialized.
 Instead they are left as empty directories in the repository until the user manually runs ``git submodule update --init`` in order to clone the submodules.
 Furthermore, during normal development they must manually run ``git submodule update`` to ensure they are always using the latest revision of the submodule required by Astropy.

 However, there is a workaround to this complexity that takes a lot of thinking out of it.
 It has been pointed out that the IPython project, which has also